The East London Brunch Guide

 You know the usual brunch spots: the tables are packed together, it’s loud, and the waiter will probably forget at least one of the things you ordered.
 The Spitalfields location of Ottolenghi, our favourite of those around town, is the opposite of that.
 It’s a calm, low-key place to grab something in the morning, and all of the food is great.
 The shakshuka in particular is legendary, and you should also get the sweetcorn and polenta cakes with a poached egg.
 Be sure to book ahead.

-Apart from a few stubborn hipsters in London Fields, most people who live in East London agree that Victoria Park is the best place to see grass and trees in this part of town.
+Apart from a few stubborn locals in London Fields, most people who live in east London agree that Victoria Park is the best place to see grass and trees in this part of town.
 Get brunch in the park at Pavilion Cafe, which is where everyone seems to end up at the weekend.
 You’ll sit by the lake while sitting elbow-to-elbow with strangers, as well as the odd French bulldog.
-When it’s warm and they put the tables outside, it’s pretty glorious.
+There’s covered seating for drizzly days but when it’s warm, it’s particularly glorious.

-One of our favourite Indian places in town, Dishoom also serves a seriously good brunch.
-It’s probably the most civilised way to experience the restaurant, and it’s always worth asking if you can get a table in their verandah room, which feels like sitting in a rich guy’s garden in Delhi.
+Dishoom serves a seriously good brunch.
+The Indian restaurant in Shoreditch always has a queue, but breakfasts are a bit quieter, so come early for a calmer start to the day.
+It’s always worth asking if you can get a table in their verandah room too, which is like a beautifully decorated conservatory.
 The masala eggs and bacon naan should be on your table, as should the masala chai.

 There are a couple of things to know before you visit The Good Egg for brunch.
 First, it’s extremely popular so be prepared to queue, and second, everything’s sharing-style, so definitely lean towards over-ordering.
 It’s always rammed with Stokey locals, and that’s because the Middle Eastern-ish food is consistently great.
 Get the shakshuka and as much challah bread as your table can eat.

-If you live in Bow or Mile End, you know that most brunches in the neighbourhood tend to be disappointing.
-One of the exceptions is Mae and Harvey, where you can get a plate of well-executed brunch food without having to haul ass to Shoreditch or Hackney.
-Know that the cafe is very small, so there’s a chance you’ll end up sharing a table with strangers.
+Mae + Harvey is where you can get a plate of well-executed brunch food without having to haul ass to Shoreditch or Hackney.
+Know that the Bow cafe is very small, so there’s a chance you’ll end up sharing a table with strangers, but the crêpes with ricotta and blood orange you’ll want to keep all for yourself.
 Arriving at 11am before it fills up is a smart move.